A heartfelt conversation on joy, faith, and knowing who you are.

 I loved talking with Jennifer of Good Fortune Soaps in the interview below!
 She had so many great life lessons to share that we all need to be reminded of daily!

-Jennifer’s business originated from her home of Athens, TN in 2006 to opening her own storefront in 2013 in Chattanooga, TN.
+Jennifer’s business originated from her home in Athens, TN in 2006 to open her own storefront in 2013 in Chattanooga, TN.

 “After 8 months in the lab, December 2006 marked Good Fortune’s first big open house.
 In just two days, I sold hundreds of bars of soap and gift sets.
 Further, two Chattanooga, TN-based gift shops placed orders, purchasing Good Fortune’s entire collection of scents and gift sets.
 This success prepared me for the next step-going full-time with soap”https://www.goodfortunesoap.com/our-story/

-Owning any type of business, whether traditional brick and mortar, exclusively online, or an eclectic mix is hard work.
-Jennifer runs her life and business with grace, joy, kindness, and perseverance.
+While owning any type of business, whether traditional brick and mortar, exclusively online, or an eclectic mix is hard work, Jennifer runs her life and business with grace, joy, kindness, and perseverance.